krakend/krakend-documentation/backends/flatmap.md

     }
 }
 ```
-Then the `flatmap_filter` is an **array** with the **list of operations to execute sequentially** (top down).
+Then the `flatmap_filter` is an **array** with the **list of operations to execute sequentially** (top-down).
 Each flatmap step takes the output of its previous execution, and every operation is defined with an object containing two properties:

 {{< schema data="proxy/flatmap.json" property="items" >}}